Security Council Overview

 2. Review all the following documents to prepare for the Security Council Debate Format:

-3. Submit your Position Papers.
+3. Submit your Position Papers through our online portal.
 Here is a Position Paper Example and Position Summary Example provided by your Security Council Presidents.

 Note: Position Papers require at least three single-spaced pages of well-researched writing.
-Students are advised to begin working on their papers well in advance of the deadline.
-Teams who do not submit papers by the deadline or whose papers do not meet minimum quality standards will not be eligible for Security Council awards.
+Students are advised to begin working on their papers well in advance of the conference.

 4. After the position paper submission deadline, read all of your conference’s position papers (which will be emailed to you) and fill out the Diplomatic Relationships Chart (template located in the Resource Folder).
 Bring it with you to the conference.